Loop Passwords in Hydra Attacks

 Run with -u to Loop Passwords First

-In this step, we will use the -u option with Hydra to change the order in which it attempts logins.
+In this step, you will use the -u option with Hydra to change the order in which it attempts logins.
 By default, Hydra iterates through usernames first, trying all passwords for each username before moving on.
 The -u option reverses this behavior, causing Hydra to iterate through passwords first, trying each password for all usernames before moving on to the next password.

 This can be useful in situations where you suspect that a common password is being used across multiple accounts.

-hydra -u -L ~/project/usernames.txt -P ~/project/passwords.txt 127.0.0.1 ssh
+hydra -u -V -L ~/project/usernames.txt -P ~/project/passwords.txt 127.0.0.1 ssh

-This command tells Hydra to:
+This command instructs Hydra to:

 • -u: Loop passwords first.